 Animal Care Volunteer – assist staff with daily animal maintenance chores including feeding, watering, cleaning enclosures and processing road-killed deer, maintaining daily records, assist with the construction of any new enclosures or other projects, and assist with general maintenance of WSC and the security of facility and grounds.

-Event Volunteer – assist staff during our seasonal events including Canine Carnival, 4 th of July parade in Forest Lake, Harvest Howl, Howl-oween and our Howl-iday open house.
+Event Volunteer – assist staff during our seasonal events including Canine Carnival, Harvest Howl, Howl-oween, Winter Festival and others!

 Saturday Tour Volunteer – assist staff with Saturday general public tours by greeting the public, taking admission fees, selling WSC product in our gift store (The Raven) and possibly leading the tour group.